Tailoring Mixup to Data for Calibration: Similarity Kernel Mixup

-Recall that our goal is to apply stronger interpolation between similar points, and reduce interpolation otherwise, using the warping functions $\omega_\tau$ defined above.
-Therefore, the parameter $\tau$ should be \emph{exponentially correlated with the distance}, with a symmetric behavior around 1.
-To this end, we define a class of \emph{similarity kernel}\pavlo{s}, based on an \emph{inversed, normalized and centered Gaussian kernel}, that outputs the correct warping parameter for the given pair of points.
+Recall that our main goal is to apply stronger interpolation between similar points, and reduce interpolation otherwise.
+Since the behavior of Beta distributions and $\omega_{\tau}$ are logarithmic with respect to $\tau$, therefore, the parameter $\tau$ should be exponentially correlated with the distance, with a symmetric behavior around 1.
+To this end, we define a class of \emph{similarity kernels}, based on a normalized and centered Gaussian kernel, that outputs the correct warping parameter for the given pair of points.
 Given a batch of data $\rvx = \{ \rvx_i \}_{i=1}^n \in \R^{d \times n}$, the index of the first element in the mix $i \in \{1, \dots, n \}$, along with the permutation $\sigma \in \mathfrak{S}_n$ to obtain the index of the second element, we compute the following \emph{similarity kernel}:

-where $\bar{d}$ is the squared $L_2$ distance divided by the mean distance over the batch, and $\tau_{\text{max}}, \tau_{\text{std}}$ are respectively the \emph{amplitude} and \emph{standard deviation (std)} of the Gaussian, which are hyperparameters of the similarity kernel.
-The amplitude $\tau_{\text{max}}$ governs the \emph{strength} of the interpolation \emph{in average}, and $\tau_{\text{std}}$ the \emph{extent} of mixing.
-Our motivation behind this kernel is to have small values of $\tau$ for small distances and high $\tau$ otherwise, while being able to shut down the mixing effect for points that are too far apart. \cref{fig:density_distance} illustrates the evolution of the density of \emph{warped} interpolation coefficients $\omega_\tau(\lambda)$, depending on the distance between the points to mix.
-Using this similarity kernel to find the correct $\tau$ to parameterize the warping functions $\omega_\tau$ defines our full \emph{Kernel Warping Mixup} framework.
-A detailed algorithm of the training procedure can be found in \cref{ax:algo}.
+where $\bar{d}_n$ is the squared $L_2$ distance rescaled by the mean distance over the batch, and $\tau_{\text{max}}, \tau_{\text{std}}$ are respectively the \emph{amplitude} and \emph{standard deviation (std)} of the Gaussian, which are hyperparameters of the similarity kernel.
+The amplitude $\tau_{\text{max}}$ governs the strength of the interpolation in average, and $\tau_{\text{std}}$ the extent of mixing.
+In practice, we found that these two parameters could be tuned separately, and that choosing a good $\tau_{\text{std}}$ is more important than $\tau_{\text{max}}$ for calibration.
+This framework allows measuring similarity between points in any space that can represent them.
+More specifically, for classification, we use the $L_2$ distance between embeddings, \emph{i.e.}, $\bar{d}_n(h(\rvx_i), h(\rvx_{\sigma(i)})$, while for regression, we use the distance between labels, \emph{i.e.}, $\bar{d}_n(y_i, y_{\sigma(i)})$, following \cite{yao2022c}.

+Our motivation behind this kernel is to have $\tau >1$ when the two points to mix are similar, \emph{i.e.}, the distance is lower than average, to increase the mixing effect, and $\tau < 1$ otherwise, to reduce the mixing. \cref{fig:density_distance} illustrates the evolution of the density of \emph{warped} interpolation coefficients $\omega_\tau(\lambda)$, depending on the distance between the points to mix.
+Close distances \emph{(left part of the heatmap)} induce strong interpolations, while far distances \emph{(right part of the heatmap)} reduce interpolation.
+Using this similarity kernel to find the correct $\tau$ to parameterize the \emph{Beta distribution} defines our full \emph{Similarity Kernel (SK) Mixup} framework.
+A detailed algorithm of the training procedure can be found in \cref{ax:algo}, and an in-depth discussion about warping and similarity measures in \cref{ax:abl_sim}.